pulumi/pulumi-hugo/themes/default/content/docs/guides/self-hosted/ecs-hosted.md

 The installer configures the RDS backend database for replication and checkpointing.
 So no additional maintenance is needed by the customer.

-### Blob Storage Mataintenance
+### Blob Storage Maintenance

-The service automatically creates backups of checkpoint files.
+The service automatically creates backups of checkpoint (i.e. state) files.
 However the customer may want to enable AWS Backup to periodically backup the S3 buckets created by the installer.
 The buckets will have names of the form:

 * `pulumi-checkpoint-XXX`